← Back to 史記

 西

-In the first year of the Second Emperor, he was twenty-one years old.
-Zhao Gao served as the Chamberlain for Attendants, responsible for handling affairs.
-The Second Emperor issued an edict increasing the sacrifices at the First Emperor's sleeping temples and the hundred rites for mountains and rivers.
-He commanded the ministers to discuss honoring the First Emperor's temple.
-All the ministers kowtowed and said, 'In ancient times, emperors had seven temples, feudal lords five, grand masters three, though ten thousand generations did not exceed destruction.
-Now the First Emperor is the extreme temple; within the four seas all offer tribute and duties, increased sacrifices, rites all prepared—nothing can be added.
-Former kings' temples are either in West Yong or in Xianyang.
-The emperor's ceremonies should alone serve libations and sacrifice at the First Emperor's temple.
-From Duke Xiang downward they have exceeded destruction.
+In the Second Emperor’s first year, he was twenty-one years old.
+Zhao Gao served as Chamberlain for Attendants and was responsible for handling affairs.
+The Second Emperor issued an edict increasing the sacrifices at the First Emperor’s resting temples and expanding the hundred rites for mountains and rivers.
+He commanded the ministers to discuss how to honor the First Emperor’s temple.
+The ministers all kowtowed and said, 'In ancient times, the Son of Heaven had seven temples, feudal lords had five, and grandees had three; even after ten thousand generations, they were not displaced or destroyed.
+Now the First Emperor’s temple is the ultimate temple.
+Within the four seas, all offer tribute and service; the sacrifices have been increased, and the rites are fully prepared, so nothing can be added.
+The temples of the former kings are either in West Yong or in Xianyang.
+The rites of the Son of Heaven should be performed exclusively in offering libations and sacrifices at the First Emperor's temple.
+From Duke Xiang downward, the number has exceeded what should be maintained.
 What has been established totals seven temples.
-The ministers advanced sacrifices with rites, honoring the First Emperor's temple as the ancestral temple of emperors.
-The emperor again called himself 'I.'
+The ministers advanced the sacrifices according to ritual, honoring the First Emperor's temple as the ancestral temple of emperors.
+The emperor again used the imperial first-person pronoun."

 49

 The Second Emperor plotted with Zhao Gao, saying, 'I am young and have just ascended the position; the common people have not yet gathered and attached.
-The First Emperor toured the commanderies and counties to show strength and awe all within the seas into submission.
-Now if I peacefully do not tour, I will be seen as weak, unable to minister and herd the world.'
-In spring, the Second Emperor traveled east through the commanderies and counties, with Li Si following.
-He reached Jieshi, went along the sea, south to Kuaiji, and completely carved on the stones what the First Emperor had immediately carved, with the names of ministers and followers inscribed on the sides of the stones, to manifest the First Emperor's successes and flourishing virtue:
+The First Emperor toured the commanderies and counties to display his strength and overawe all within the seas into submission.
+Now if I remain at ease and do not tour the realm, I will appear weak and have no way to make the world serve and obey me.'
+In spring, the Second Emperor traveled east through the commanderies and counties, accompanied by Li Si.
+He reached Jieshi, traveled along the coast to Kuaiji, and carved the same inscriptions the First Emperor had left on the stones, with the names of the ministers and attendants inscribed beside them, to display the First Emperor's achievements and great virtue:

 50

 The emperor said, 'The metal and stone carvings are all what the First Emperor did.
-Now I have inherited the title but the carved words on metal and stone do not call me the First Emperor; for the distant future it will be like later generations did it, not calling the successes and flourishing virtue.'
-The Chancellor, Minister Si, Minister Qu Ji, and the Grand Master of the Imperial Secretariat, Minister De, risking death said, 'Your ministers request to completely carve the edict on the stone, and thus it will be clear.
-Your ministers, risking death, request it.'
+Now I have inherited the title.
+If the carved words on metal and stone do not call him the First Emperor, then in the distant future it will appear as though later descendants made them, and they will not proclaim his success and flourishing virtue.'
+The Chancellor, Minister Si, Minister Qu Ji, and the Grand Master of the Imperial Secretariat, Minister De, risking death, said: 'Your ministers request that the edict be carved in full on the stone, Let this be made clear.'
 The imperial decision said, 'Approved.'

 51